smspillaz/reading/papers/ethics/bottom_of_the_data_pyramid.md

 ---
-title: The Bottom of the Data Pyramid: Big Data and the Global South.
+title: "The Bottom of the Data Pyramid: Big Data and the Global South."
 ---